 - A children's introduction to Nelson and the Battle of Trafalgar from DKfindout!

-- See pictures and find lots more information about Britain's most famous naval leader and hero
+- Read information about Britain's most famous naval leader and hero

 - Find out what happened at the Battle of Trafalgar